mars-research/xv6/x86-port.md

 To do
 -----

+-- `proc_pagetable` sets `p->kstack` which is VERY wrong.
+Fix it (by possibly setting every process's kernel stack at a fixed high virtual address).
 -- kernel stack setup for new processes is VERY messy -- get rid of `kernel_pml4`.
 It is irrelevant with ever process owning its own pagetable/pml4.